schwarmco/awesome-mql4/README.md

 # Awesome MQL4

-A Curated List of Awesome MQL4 Packages, Libraries and Script.
+A Curated List of Awesome MQL4 (MetaTrader 4) Packages, Libraries and Scripts.

 ### Contributing